python/cpython/Doc/library/functions.rst

    iterable if function(item)]`` if function is not ``None`` and ``[item for item in iterable if item]`` if function is ``None``.

-   See :func:`itertools.ifilterfalse` for the complementary function that returns elements of *iterable* for which *function* returns false.
+   See :func:`itertools.ifilter` and :func:`itertools.ifilterfalse` for iterator
+   versions of this function, including a variation that filters for elements where the *function* returns false.

 .. function:: float([x])